 are simple statements, like in the example above, there is a more concise way of creating our conditional.

-We can do this using a ternary statement.
+We can do this using the ternary operator.
 The code below is equivalent to the previous example:

 isDead ?
 DropLoot() : Attack();